 Scarcity in the winter: During these months, Mi'kmaq families were dispersed over Mi'kma'ki, often hunting in the riverine regions of the hinterland.

 Created by: Wallis & Wallis, 1955:104 | Calendar painted by: Monica Alexander

 For information on the Micmac calendar

-please contact John Dennis, Cultural Director at email@example.com
+please contact the Cultural Program at email@example.com

 Mi'kmaq divided their year into "tepgunsejig" (moons), which correspond to the modern English months).
 The name they gave to their moons made sense, for they were the most important characteristics of the Mi'kmaq way of life at a particular time of year.
 English names are relatively strange, we use December, which Latin means tenth, to mark our twelfth month and March is called after a pre-Christian God of war: Mars!